 Autumn Term

-1: An Inspector calls’ (literature Paper 2) Language Paper 2: Writers’ Viewpoints and Perspectives Unseen Poetry
+1: 19th-century novel: ‘Jane Eyre’ (Literature Paper 1) Language Paper 2: Writers’ Viewpoints and Perspectives

 Once they have finished their first mock examination of Year 11, in early November, students complete their Spoken Language presentations.
-They will then proceed to finish the ‘Power and Conflict’ poetry anthology, analysing the remaining poems not already covered last year, before exploring some more examples of Unseen Poetry – previously unstudied poems.
+They will then proceed to finish their study of ‘Jane Eyre’, analysing the remaining chapters whilst always linking the novel to Brontë’s messages and the Victorian society of which the text is a product.

 Spring Term